jzhang38/EasyContext/README.md

 The above command takes around 6 hours.
 To reduce time, consider increasing the context_interval and depth_interval.

 #### Perplexity
-There are only two ducments in proofpile test with length longer than 500K.
+There are only two documents in proofpile test with length longer than 500K.

 ```python
 accelerate launch --config_file  accelerate_configs/deepspeed_inference.yaml --num_processes 8 --main_process_port 6000 eval_ppl.py \